a-tokyo/generator-at-angular/README.md

   > * **Boostrap Sass:**
        bootstrap-sass is a Sass-powered version of Bootstrap

+### Extra Features
+  - Automatic Application Documentation
+    - Documentation can be view in docs/docs.html which is a simple angular application to view the docs in a neat way.
+    - The Documentation itself is stored in docs/docs-assets/docs.js in JSON that can be edited and customized.

 ### Tips:
 - To keep the SASS/SCSS clean and modular use [BEM Syntax](http://css-tricks.com/bem-101/)